sonifyed/Protein_Sound/README.md

 1.1

 ## Installing / Getting started
+To run the scripts you will require Perl (v5.16.3 was used).

+To create sound from the output scripts you will need Sonic Pi (v3.1.0 or later)

-The algorithms are Perl scripts.
+The algorithms are given as Perl scripts.
 They do not require installation.
-They can be run in the command line
+They can be run in the command line.

 ```shell
 packagemanager install awesome-project